kalyaninagaraj/all-india-radio-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/broadcast-tower.svg" card_color="#222222" width="50" height="50" style="vertical-align:bottom"/> All India Radio News
-Plays the latest news bulletin from All India Radio.
+Plays the latest news bulletin from [All India Radio](http://www.newsonair.nic.in/Default.aspx).

 ## About
+Mycroft streams five to fifteen minute news bulletins from All India Radio's News Service Division website.
+For more information about the streaming service, visit its [podcast page](http://www.newsonair.nic.in/Podcast.aspx).

 This skill can play either the national news (by default, in English), or the regional news (by default, from Pune in Marathi).
 To change to a different language or local station, modify the skill settings at [home.mycroft.ai](https://home.mycroft.ai).

-Mycroft steams the news bulletins are streamed from All India Radio's News Service Division website.
-For more information, visit their [podcast page](http://www.newsonair.nic.in/Podcast.aspx).

 ## Examples
 * "Play All India Radio"